Chime Review: An Online Banking Option With No Monthly Fees

 Chime vs. Capital One

-Capital One also offers free online banking but edges out Chime with innovative Capital One Cafes, where you can talk to an advisor or attend a financial seminar.
+Capital One also offers free online banking but edges out Chime with innovative Capital One Cafes where you can talk to an advisor or attend a financial seminar.
 Cafes are currently closed due to the COVID-19 pandemic but should be open again when it’s safe.

 Chime FAQHere are the answers to some commonly asked questions about Chime.

-- Are Chime cash-back requests free?
+- Are Chime cash-backs free?